Hello hungry human…

 This strawberry shortcake is proof that simple desserts can still feel special.

-It doesn’t try too hard, it doesn’t need fancy ingredients, and it always delivers.
+It doesn’t need fancy ingredients and it always delivers.